frederikme/TinderBotz/README.md

 * Setting a custom location for **FREE** (which is normally a paid-for-***Tinder Plus***-feature)
 * Setting profile settings and preferences, such as distance radius, minimum and maximum age, sexuality.
 * Accept all notifications and dismiss pop-ups
-* Swiping x amount of profiles left or right
+* Swiping x number of profiles left or right
 * Scraping data of the profiles displayed, including, yet not limited to, name, age, bio, images, ...
 * Sending personalized messages to your matches
 * Sending you social media cards, like Instagram, Snapchat, Phonenumber and Facebook